Requirement

 Wrapping Up

-In this post, we have written a map reduce to count the number of records of the data file(s).
+In this post, we have written a map-reduce application to count the number of records of the data file(s).
 This is similar to SQL count(*) command.
-Here, this MapReduce job contains three class map, reduce and driver.
-Mapper reads the input, Reducer counts the records and Driver running setting all the configuration to run the map reduce.
+Here, this MapReduce job contains three classes map, reduce and driver.
+Mapper reads the input, Reducer counts the records and Driver sets all the configuration to run the map reduce.